 Department of Entomology & University of Maryland Extension, UMD

 Worried about climate change and the future?
 Take action!

 This summer we’ve seen the escalating reality of climate change -- floods, wildfires and the hottest July in 120,000 years.
 These huge impacts make it easy to fear that it’s already too late to turn this around.
 That’s “climate doomism,” and not only does it make us feel terrible, it is absolutely unproductive.
 What’s the antidote to climate doomism?
 Climate action.
 In this talk, you’ll learn how to determine which climate actions really make a difference and how to choose some that suit your interests and skills.
 Using one of the most impactful climate actions, reducing food waste, I'll illustrate how you can act at home or in your community, as an educator or as an advocate.

 What's your Environmental Passion ???

-Hover or tap on the circles to find what interests you most, then click Go! to see a list of related organizations.
+Hover or tap on the circles to find what interests you most, then click Go! to see a list of related local organizations and web resources.

 You can start small and still help a lot!

 Explore the circles